opencomputeproject/SAI/doc/SAI-Proposal-13-Hash-UDF.md

 ### UDF Match ###

 UDF match object contains a set of matching fields to match the packet.
 The matching fields are simliar to ACL matching fields with limited types.
 It also defines a matching priority.
-In a UDF group, if multiple UDF matches a packet, the UDF with top priority wins.
+When a packet matches multiple UDF matches, the match with top priority wins, and corresponding UDFs are selected.

 In SAI, UDF match object with the same matching rule can only be created once.